 - Candy pumpkins

 - In a large saucepan over low heat, melt butter.
-Stir in marshmallows until completely melted.
-Remove from the heat.
+Stir in marshmallows until melted.
+Remove from heat.
 Stir in cereal until well coated.
-Press into a greased 13-in. x 9-in. pan with a buttered spatula.
+With a buttered spatula, press into a greased 13-in. x 9-in. pan.
 Cool.

-- In a large bowl, beat cookie dough and flour until combined.
+- Beat cookie dough and flour until combined.
 On a lightly floured surface, roll out dough to 1/4-in. thickness.
 Trace tombstone pattern onto waxed paper; cut out 16 tombstones from dough.
 Place 2 in. apart on ungreased baking sheets.

-- Along bottom edge of each cookie, insert two toothpicks halfway into the dough.
-Bake at 350° for 8-10 minutes or until edges are golden brown.
+- Along bottom edge of each cookie, insert two toothpicks halfway into dough.
+Bake at 350° until edges are golden brown, 8-10 minutes.
 Remove to wire racks to cool.

 - In a large resealable plastic bag, combine water and green food coloring.
 Add coconut; seal bag and shake to coat.
 Toast coconut; set aside.
-Using black gel, tint frosting gray.
-Frost sugar cookies; decorate with black gel.
+Using black paste food coloring, tint frosting gray.
+Frost sugar cookies; decorate with brown decorating icing.

-- Cut cereal bars into 3-in. x 2-in. rectangles; spread with melted chocolate.
+- Cut cereal bars into 3x2-in. rectangles; spread with melted chocolate chips.
 Using toothpicks, insert cookies into cereal bars.
 Decorate with coconut and candies as desired.
 Yield: 16 servings.